reden-longcop/TestFlowManager/README.md

 <h2>New Update/s:</h2>
 <span><strong>Test Automation:</strong> Added a new feature where you can integrate your robotframework automation script on each test cases.<br><br>
     This works by using the unique ID of the testcase as a <i>tag</i> to run your robotframework automation.
-You can clone this sample test script: <a href='https://github.com/Code-Me-N0t/Test-Login'></a> or you can create a seperate project on your local computer.
+You can clone this sample test script: <a href='https://github.com/Code-Me-N0t/Test-Login'>Sample Robotframework Test</a> or you can create a seperate project on your local computer.
     <br><br>
     <p><i>Note: Make sure that you modify the <em>run_automation.py</em> with your robot's project name along with its directory</i></p>
 </span>